 About the Finger Lakes

-The Finger Lakes region is home to some well known and well established colleges and universities offering studies in an array of degree programs.
-From our two year college - Finger Lakes Community College (FLCC) with campus facilities in Canandaigua, Geneva, and Victor to the prestigious Division 3 Hobart and William Smith Colleges to those that are nearby in Rochester, Syracuse, Geneseo and Ithaca - the Finger Lakes is one college town after another.
+The Finger Lakes region is home to many colleges, ranging from two-year public colleges to four-year, private ivy league schools with programs as diverse as the students who attend from all over the world.
+From the two- year Finger Lakes Community College (FLCC) with campus facilities in Canandaigua, Geneva, and Victor to the prestigious Division 3 Hobart and William Smith Colleges to those that are nearby in Rochester, Syracuse, Geneseo and Ithaca, there is a college town vibe throughout the Finger Lakes.

-Originally established in 1965 as Community College of the Finger Lakes, Finger Lakes Community College or FLCC is just east of Canandaigua, with satellite campuses in Victor, Geneva, and Newark.
+Originally established in 1965 as Community College of the Finger Lakes, Finger Lakes Community College (FLCC) is just east of Canandaigua, with satellite campuses in Victor, Geneva, and Newark.

 FLCC also operates several key research properties including the Muller Field Station in Honeoye, East Hill Campus in Naples, the FLCC Viticulture and Wine Center in Geneva, and a Victor campus with a technology focus.
 The FLCC Lakers' Woodsman team is often a contender in national competitions.